MarcDagher/Bound_Harmony/README.md

 <!-- Machine Learning -->
 <img src="./readme/templates/machine_learning.svg"/>

-Since the theme of the app is about interests and relationships, I decided to conduct a survey which received 132 respondants.
-The questions were mainly targetted towards individual interests and the person's perspective on their relationship.
-Machine learning is a subset of AI that involves the development of models that enable computers to learn from data, make predictions, and improve performance on a specific task without being explicitly programmed.
-To train the model I went through the following steps:
+Since the theme of the app revolves around interests and relationships, I conducted a survey that received responses from 132 participants.
+The survey primarily targeted individual interests and perspectives on the respondents' relationships.

+Machine learning, a subset of AI, involves developing models that enable computers to learn from data, make predictions, and enhance performance on specific tasks without explicit programming.
+To train the model, I followed these steps:

-- Cleaning, renaming, and reorganizing the survey's data using Pandas and NumPy.
-Pandas and NumPy are Python libraries used for data manipulation and analysis, providing data structures like Dataframes and offering support for large, multi-dimensional arrays.
+- Cleaned, renamed, and reorganized the survey data using Pandas and NumPy.
+Pandas and NumPy are Python libraries employed for data manipulation and analysis, providing data structures like DataFrames and supporting large, multi-dimensional arrays.
-- Visualizing, assessing data cleanliness, and analyzing patterns that might have logical correlations.
-For this I used Weka.
-Weka is a versatile and user-friendly visual data mining and machine learning software.
-The following image shows the cleaned data before being given to the model for training.
+- Visualized, assessed data cleanliness, and analyzed patterns with potential logical correlations.
+For this task, I utilized Weka, a versatile and user-friendly visual data mining and machine learning software.
+The image below displays the cleaned data before feeding it into the model for training.

 <img src="./readme/machine_learning/model_1_weka_2.png"/>

-Before moving on to data testing, it's noteworthy that the dataset shows nearly equal distribution, with 50% of respondents falling on each side of the data spectrum.
+Before moving on to data testing, it's noteworthy that the dataset shows nearly equal distribution, with 50% of respondents falling on each side of the data spectrum, making it a relatively balanced dataset.
-- To assess the capabilities of the data, a classification approach is adopted.
-Classification involves predicting the label, and in our case, the label is "in_a_relationship."
-This label signifies the likelihood that a user, based on their set of interests, is in a relationship.
-The following is a result of the trained  model on Weka to test the dataset.
+- To assess the data's capabilities, a classification approach is adopted.
+Classification involves specifying the label to be predicted, and in our case, the label is "in_a_relationship."
+This label represents the likelihood that a user, based on their set of interests, is in a relationship.
+- The model is then automatically trained on Weka using cross-validation.
+Cross-validation is a training technique which repeats a set of attributes multiple times and in a randomized way, in order to make the model's learning more diverse.
+The following results are from the trained model on Weka:

 <img src="./readme/machine_learning/model_1_weka_1.png"/>

-We can see that the model is accurately predicting the right answer 58% of the time, however it shows that the margin for error is 45%.
-Implementation of the model's training was done using Pandas, NumPy, and Sklearn.
-The technique used was a DecisionTree where the model will simplify its route to the correct answer by aking one choice at a time.
-In order to do that I followed the following steps:
+We observe that the model accurately predicts the correct answer 58% of the time, but also shows errors 45% of the time.
+The model's training implementation involved Pandas, NumPy, and Sklearn.
+A DecisionTree technique was used, enabling the model to navigate its path to the correct answer by making one choice at a time.
+The process of training involved the following steps:
-- Refactor the data's csv file.
+- Refactoring the data's CSV file.
-- Choose the Classification Label.
+- Selecting the classification label.
-- Divide the dataset into a training set and a testing set.
+- Dividing the dataset into a training set and a testing set.
-- Apply, using Sklearn, metheds to split and learn from the data using DecisionTreeClassifier.
+- Applying Sklearn methods to split and learn from the data using DecisionTreeClassifier.
-- Train the model using cross-validation where the training set and the testing set will be shuffled 10 times to make the learning process more diverse for the model.
+- Training the model using cross-validation, where the training set and the testing set were shuffled 10 times to enhance the model's learning diversity.
-- Predict the result using a DecisionTree.
+- Using the DecisionTree algorithm to make the model come up with the predictions.
-- Plot the result and export it as a graph.
+- Plotting the result and exporting it as a graph.
-The following image is a graph which represents the DecisionTree the model used to come up with the correct prediction.
+- The following image is a graph which represents the DecisionTree the model used to come up with the correct prediction.

 <img src="./readme/machine_learning/model_1_100.png"/>